Ali-Alinejad/mechanic-hamrah/README.md

 # 📐 Next.js Mechanic Project 🚗🔧

 ## 🚀 Introduction
-Welcome to the **Next.js**-based web application for a **mobile mechanic service**!
+Welcome to the **Next.js**-based web application for a ** mechanic service**!
 This handy app lets users find nearby mechanics and get real-time assistance based on their location.
 Perfect for when you're in a pinch! 😉

 ![Main Page](https://github.com/user-attachments/assets/6cd1b828-00c0-42ed-9896-93fd7b7c0643)